boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Indicators

-You can customize the indicator for the `high, low and neutral` values from the set of different indicators.
+You can customize the indicator for the `high, low, and neutral` values from the set of different indicators.

 Figure: *Selecting the shape for the indicators.*